David Carr (journalist): Career

 Carr was featured prominently in the 2011 documentary Page One: Inside the New York Times, where he was shown interviewing staff from Vice, whom Carr called out for their lack of journalistic knowledge.
 The article about Vice was noteworthy for its clear depiction of the conflict between new online journalism and traditional journalism.

 In 2014, he was named the Lack Professor of Media Studies at Boston University, a part-time position where he taught a journalism class called Press Play: Making and distributing content in the present future.

 Personal life

-Carr divorced his first wife, Kimberly, in 1986.
-In 1988, he had twin daughters, Erin and Meagan, with his partner Anna Lee.
-The couple lost custody of the children, who were in foster care until Carr completed rehab and gained custody of the girls.
-Erin Lee Carr is a documentary film director.
+Carr and his first wife, Kimberly, divorced in 1986.
+In 1988, he had twin daughters, Erin and Meagan, with his partner Anna Lee, but the couple would lose custody of them, leaving them in foster care until Carr's completing drug rehabilitation allowed him to regain custody; Erin would go on to direct documentary films.
 He married his second wife, Jill L. Rooney, in 1994; they had a daughter, Maddie.

-He said that he was a church-going Catholic.
-He lived in Montclair, New Jersey with his wife and three daughters.
+As of 2011, Carr lived in Montclair, New Jersey with his wife and three daughters.

+In interview with Terry Gross on Fresh Air, Carr described himself as a church-going Catholic.

-Carr had previously battled Hodgkin's lymphoma, and reported developing his hoarse speaking voice during his coverage of the aftermath of the September 11 attacks.
+In 2011, Carr described himself as having previously battled Hodgkin's lymphoma, and reported developing his hoarse speaking voice during his coverage of the aftermath of the September 11 attacks.
+At around 9 p.m.
+EST on February 12, 2015, Carr collapsed in the newsroom of The New York Times and was pronounced dead at Mount Sinai Roosevelt Hospital; he was 58 years of age.

-Death

-On February 12, 2015, at around 9 p.m.
-EST, Carr collapsed in the newsroom of The New York Times and was pronounced dead at Mount Sinai Roosevelt Hospital, at the age of 58.
 The cause of death was lung cancer, with heart disease listed as a contributing factor.

 Legacy

 In September 2015, The New York Times announced a fellowship in his name which would be dedicated to fostering the growth and development of journalists.
 The first three fellowship recipients, chosen by a panel of Times editors from among more than 600 applicants, were John Herrman, a co-editor and media reporter for The Awl; Amanda Hess, a staff writer at Slate; and Greg Howard, a reporter for Deadspin.

 In 2016, a David Carr Prize for Emerging Writers at SXSW was presented to author Jaime Boust.
 The piece will cover what is exciting (or unnerving) about life in the coming years in 2,000 words or less.

-A character in the TV series The Girls on the Bus is partially based on Carr.